 Types of Activities

-The Center for Experiential Learning (CEL) offers a diverse and multi-faceted array of continuing education activities, and ensures that any URMC-sponsored activity receiving AMA PRA Category 1 Credit(s)TM meets the standards established by the ACCME.
+The Office for Continuing Medical Education offers a diverse and multi-faceted array of continuing education activities, and ensures that any URMC-sponsored activity receiving AMA PRA Category 1 Credit(s)TM meets the standards established by the ACCME.

 Continuing education activities can incorporate basic science concepts, clinical practice, recent literature and scientific research perspective on the best currently accepted clinical practices.
 Types of activities mounted under the guidance of course directors include, but are not limited to:

 Activity that occurs at a specific time as scheduled by the accredited CME provider.
 Participation may be in person or remotely as is the case of teleconferences or live internet webinars.
 (AMA/ACCME Glossary, August 2021) Examples: conferences, courses, lectures, workshops, simulations, videoconferencing.